Top 7 Unique Things To Do In Sarajevo

 ⏱ Tue to Fri: 10:00 – 19:00; Weekend: 10:00 -14:00

 Entrance fee: Students-3KM; Adults: 6KM, Tour with a guide 30 KM

 Visit Yellow Fortress

 Ahh, one of the best vantage points in the beautiful city of Sarajevo, this fortress will take your breath away.
 It was built in the mid-18th century and it was part of the defensive walls of old town Vratnik.
 This fortress held a very important function, but it lost it’s the purpose when Austro-Hungarians took over the city.
 Since it’s on high ground, when you climb on top of it, you have Sarajevo city in the palm of your hand.

 You can also sit in a wonderful cafe and take your time enjoying the vantage point.
 Another specific thing you can find in that fortress is medieval cannon.
 You read it right.
 A cannon.
 And it’s still in use.
 Cannon is used 30 times per year, during the holy month of Ramadan, when Muslims are fasting, shooting from that cannon is a sign that they can break their fast.
 It’s shot at the sunset.
 Important note: Don’t touch the cannon!
 Besides that don’t lean over the edges there’s no fence.

 Entrance fee: FREE

 And my final recommendation is a very special cafe.
-Again, just like Yellow Fortress, this cafe is on a high ground and gives excellent point of view.
+Again, just like Yellow Fortress, this cafe is on high ground and gives an excellent point of view.
 You can easily find yourself gazing over the entire city as you were looking over utopia.
 The cozy place should surely be on your bucket list.
 No matter what season is, you will find your peace and favorite drink here.

 Author: Zehra Bučo